Freiling87/BunnyMod/Notes - Release.md

 - // 202103031538 If this doesn't work, just comment both these lines out.
 	- Done.
 Test.

-##### On Exit to Base, then freeze on loading screen:
+## Stove - On Exit to Base, then freeze on loading screen:
+- Never was able to replicate this particular error, but Revert routinely shows an error that seems to have no effect.
 ```
 		[Message: Bunny Mod] Stove (1104): Stove_RevertAllVars
 		[Error  : Unity Log] Error in ResetObjectReal: Stove (1104) (Stove) - Stove
 ```
-Never was able to replicate this particular error, but Revert routinely shows an error that seems to have no effect.
-Added a bunch of logs to the method.

 ---